-From ‘E.T.’ to ‘Interstellar,’ these are the best movie soundtracks of all time
+From ‘E.T.’ to ‘Baby Driver,’ these are the best movie soundtracks of all time

 Psycho — Bernard Herrmann

-The slow-building high pitched string wail composed by Bernard Hermann for the iconic shower scene in Alfred Hitchcock’s Psycho remains among the most panic-inducing sounds in the history of modern cinema.
-The remainder of Hermann’s strings-only soundtrack perfectly compliments the black and white classic, lending a constant air of suspense throughout what remains one of cinema’s best thrillers.
+The slow-building, high-pitched string wail composed by Bernard Hermann for the iconic shower scene in Alfred Hitchcock’s Psycho remains among the most panic-inducing sounds in the history of modern cinema.
+The remainder of Hermann’s strings-only soundtrack perfectly complements the black-and-white classic, creating a constant air of suspense throughout what remains one of cinema’s best thrillers.

 The Magnificent Seven (1960) — Elmer Bernstein

 The essence of the American frontier was perfectly captured by composer Elmer Bernstein in his classic (and utterly hummable) theme for The Magnificent Seven, with a gently flowing string melody and quick-paced woodwinds, brass, and percussion cues.
-In fact, the soundtrack is so catchy it was repurposed for advertising by both Marlboro cigarettes and Victoria beer as well as the classic James Bond film Moonraker, among numerous other references.
+In fact, the soundtrack is so catchy, it was repurposed for advertising by both Marlboro cigarettes and Victoria bee,r as well as the classic James Bond film Moonraker, among numerous other references.

 E.T. the Extra Terrestrial — John Williams

 The score for E.T. the Extra Terrestrial resembles Williams’ work on the original Star Wars trilogy in many ways.
-Though not quite as melody-focused as the Star Wars compositions, the musical landscape is driven by deep woodwind tones, shimmering strings, and soft flutes — a group of sounds that helps humanize the strange alien on screen, and helps showcase his overall emotion and fear of the darker side of humanity.
+Though not quite as melody-focused as the Star Wars compositions, the musical landscape is driven by deep woodwind tones, shimmering strings, and soft flutes — a group of sounds that helps humanize the strange alien on screen, and showcases his overall emotion and fear of the darker side of humanity.

 Blade Runner — Vangelis

 Classic ’80s synthesizer tones and epic string arrangements transport the listener instantly to Ridley Scott’s dark dystopia, with recurring bell tones that call out through a constant musical mist.
-Though each song feels unique — from the saxophone-laden Wait for Me to the soft female vocals of Rachel’s Song — there is a reverb-soaked mystery to everything on Vangelis’ soundtrack that helps every element of the film flow together.
+Though each song feels unique — from the saxophone-laden Wait for Me to the soft female vocals of Rachel’s Song — there is a reverb-soaked mystery to everything on Vangelis’ soundtrack that helps the elements of the film flow together.

 Butch Cassidy and the Sundance Kid — Burt Bacharach